Miracles display God’s actions. They defy the laws of nature, the laws of physics. It is something that only God can do.

 And when they got into the boat, the wind ceased.
 And those in the boat worshiped him, saying, ‘Truly you are the Son of God.’”6

-Andre said it took him several months and thousands of dollars to develop the techniques that allowed him to fool people to thinking he was walking on water.
+Andre said it took him several months and thousands of dollars to develop the techniques that allowed him to fool people into thinking he was walking on water.

 All that’s necessary for illusionists today to amaze audiences was not available 2,000 years ago.